7 Top Tips for Staff Performance Management

 - How to set goals and motivate your staff

 In any business, managing staff performance is really important.
-Without your staff, your business can’t operate, so you need to make sure that all your employees are on top form and being productive.
-We’ve brought together 7 top tips for managing employee performance to help get you started.
+Without your staff, your business cannot operate, so you need to make sure that all your employees are on top form and being productive.
+We have brought together 7 top tips for managing employee performance to help get you started.

 1. Have a consistent approach to staff performance management

 The most important top tip when it comes to performance management is to be consistent.
-There’s no one size fits all approach to managing employee performance, you should make sure your system is tailored to your business but that it remains the same through all your interactions with you staff.
+There is no one size fits all approach to managing employee performance; you should make sure your system is tailored to your business, but that it remains the same throughout all your interactions with you staff.

 Think about your business and what you want to achieve with it.
 How are your staff going to help you get there?
-Build these goals into your performance management process.
+Build these goals in to your performance management process.
 Sometimes all you need is a one page document to help you stay consistent, and on track.
-This can have a list of questions on it that you ask your employees when it’s time for their performance review.
-You could include things like: how have you demonstrated company values in your work, have you met all your objectives this month, what are the key things they’ve learned, etc.
+This can have a list of questions on it that you ask your employees when it is time for their performance review.
+You could include things like: how have they demonstrated company values in their work, have you met all their objectives for this month, what are the key things they have learned, etc.

 Decide how frequently you want to conduct performance reviews.
 Yearly meetings with your staff are great for showing them the bigger picture and setting out clear goals for the future.
 Having monthly or quarterly reviews could break this down further and establish smaller goals that can be ticked off a list – which everyone loves to do!

-If you’ve got the time, weekly 1-1s can also be great for keeping staff on the right track and quickly responding to problems as they arise.
+If you have got the time, weekly 1-1s can also be great for keeping staff on the right track and quickly responding to problems as they arise.
 You can see our top tips for having great 1-1s here.

 2. Keeping your employees informed

 All your employees should be fully trained to do their jobs.
-If someone doesn’t have the right skills to complete their work, your business will suffer and they’ll likely become frustrated.
+If someone does not have the right skills to complete their work, your business will suffer, and the employee in question will likely become frustrated.
 Make sure that all your staff feel confident to do their job well and to the best of their ability.
-If their roles change ensure they’ve got all the right skills, attitude and approach.
+If their roles change, ensure they have got all the right skills, attitude and approach.
 The same goes for you and your managers too – do you have the right skills to be able to conduct a really useful staff performance review?

 There are lots of support programmes available to growing businesses to be able to get their staff the training they need.
 You can find out more about these programmes here, and see how you can create time for training here.